Mackenzie McKee Denies Divorce Drama Is For ‘Teen Mom OG’ After Photo Of Her Kissing Husband Surfaces

 “Turns out, Josh is not a good man whatsoever.
 Watching the show and catching him in lies, seeing how independent he is, I realize I deserve better,” she said.

 Mackenzie was first introduced to audiences on her Season 4 episode of 16 and Pregnant.
 On the show, Mackenzie and Josh found out they were expecting their first child together.
-She gave birth to their son Gannon and the couple then went on to share their story on the short-lived spin-off Teen Mom 3.
-Following the shows cancellation in 2013, the couple went on to have get married and have two more children together.
+She gave birth to their son, Gannon, and the couple then went on to share their story on the short-lived spin-off, Teen Mom 3.
+Following the show’s cancellation in 2013, the couple went on to get married and have two more children together.
 They welcomed a daughter as well as another son.

-When rumors began to circulate that an additional cast member would be added to Teen Mom 2, some fans were certain that Mackenzie McKee would get the spot.
+When rumors began to circulate that an additional cast member would be added to Teen Mom 2, some fans were certain that Mackenzie would get the spot.
 Since appearing on Teen Mom 3, she had maintained a large social media following and fans were interested in her life.
-However, the spot eventually went to Mackenzie’s former cast mate Briana DeJesus.
+However, the spot eventually went to Mackenzie’s former castmate Briana DeJesus.